lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 '''
 ## The phenomena of minds being unsettled by looking 'lower' than a layer of abstraction that they have learned to handle, ranging from 'showing ankles' significant disruption from anatomical lack of trained familiarity to 'math-phobia.'

+## Long Term Codebase Maintenance
+- Codebase Maintainer will likely need to be both an occupation and a cost, which some institutions will struggle to afford.
+[01.2026]

 # STEM Values
 - "Can"
 - "Should"